Uzunköprü Bridge: 16th to 20th century

 Uzunköprü Bridge is first known to have been repaired in 1546, when work was done to the bridge and several mills on the Ergene.
-The first major restoration took place in 1620.
-The bridge was renamed the Kasr-i Ergene in 1718, but had been given its original name by 1727, when the French explorer Aubry de La Mottraye recorded that the local residents referred to both the town and the bridge as Uzunköprü.
+The first major restoration of the structure took place in 1620.
+The bridge was briefly renamed to Kasr-i Ergene in 1718; nine years later in 1727, French explorer Aubry de La Mottraye recorded in his travelogue that the local residents referred to both the town and the bridge as Uzunköprü.

-After earthquakes and flooding caused four of the bridge's arches to collapse in 1822/3, three larger arches were built to replace them.
+The second major restoration took place in 1822/3, after earthquakes and flooding caused four of the bridge's arches to collapse.
+These were replaced by three larger arches, per the decree of Mahmud II.
 After a series of earthquakes that occurred during the late 19th century destroyed three of the arches in 1901, two new arches were built.
-They were completed three years later.
+These were completed three years later in 1904.
+Some minor repairs later took place in 1891.
+Sometime during the rule of Abdul Hamid II (1876–1909), the original inscription on the bridge about its completion was removed and placed on a fountain inside the town.

 In 1908, the municipality removed stone blocks from the bridge to make drinking fountains inside the town.
 In 1956, following a particularly harsh winter, flooding swept away the last of the bridge's two mills.
 In 1957, a 25 m section of the dock was filled in to create a car park.
 From 1964 to 1971, the bridge underwent a restoration by the General Directorate of Highways, who widened it by 150 cm to 6.80 m, and covered the top with a 20 cm steel and concrete deck for the use of two-way traffic.
 The resulting heavy traffic that used the bridge caused severe damage to its structure.
 Gaps between stones that had appeared were filled with stone mortar in 1993.